Lyndarum North, Wollert, VIC.

-If your wardrobe is overflowing, it could be the perfect time to sell, donate or give your good-condition items to friends and family.
+Spring is the perfect time to sell, donate or re-purpose your items to friends and family.
 The same can be done for toys, clothes or furniture that your children have outgrown or no longer use.
-You’ll not only free up space and reduce clutter, you’ll also be giving your items a new life.
+Not only free up space and reduce clutter, you’ll also be giving your items a new life.

 Where to shop

-Lyndarum North is well-positioned close to a range of shopping centres and stores where you can buy all your home organisation needs.
+Lyndarum North is located close to a variety of shopping centres and stores where you can buy all your home organisation needs.
 Here are some suggestions:

 - Pacific Epping (Kmart, The Reject Shop, Better Home, Big W, Harris Scarfe, House, and Pure Homewares.)